 As per the decision taken by the Government for increasing the access of unemployed to job opportunities, the Commission will publicly disclose the scores of the candidates (obtained in the Written Examination and Interview/Personality Test) through the public portals.
-The disclosure will be made in respect of only those candidates who will appear in the Interview/Personality Test for the Civil Service

-Examination and are not finally recommended for appointment.
+The disclosure will be made in respect of only those willing candidates who will appear in the Interview/Personality Test for the Civil Service Examination and are not finally recommended for appointment.
 The information shared through this disclosure scheme about the non-recommended candidates may be used by other public and private recruitment agencies to appoint suitable candidates from the information made available in the public portal.

-Candidates will be required to give their options at the time of Interview/Personality Test, while acknowledging the e-summon letter mailed to them for interview.
+Candidates will be required to give their options at the time of Interview/Personality Test, while downloading the e-Summon Letter from the Commission's website for the interview.
 A candidate may opt out of the scheme also and in that case his/her details will not be published by the Commission.

-Besides sharing of the information of the non-recommended candidates for the examinations conducted by the Commission, the Commission will not assume any responsibility of liability for the method and manner in which information related to candidates who appear at the Commission's Examinations/ Selections is utilized by other private of public organizations.
+Besides sharing of the information of the non-recommended willing candidates of this examination, the Commission will not assume any responsibility or liability for the method and manner in which information related to such candidates is utilized by public/private organizations.

-A list of Services Identified suitable for Persons with Benchmark Disability along with the Physical Requirements and Functional Classifications:
+NOTE:- A list of Services Identified suitable for Persons with Benchmark Disability along with the Physical Requirements and Functional Classifications: